 The listings are posted as new podcast episodes become available but once you find a podcast that you want more of, please subscribe to it in your favourite podcatcher.
 If you need help finding the right podcatcher for you, please take a boo at the Podcast forum on WP After Party.

 For now, I’m pulling in news from many different sources in the WordPress community.
-Each post on WP After Party where the content originated on another site will be limited to a relatively small number of words to ensure that the websites producing interesting content get the content they deserve.
+Each post on WP After Party where the content originated on another site will be limited to a relatively small number of words to ensure that the websites producing interesting content get the traffic and eyeballs they deserve.
 So please, click through to the full story and read the full articles on the site of the original post.

 Everyone is just waiting to see what you think about each news post.
 Post a comment and let people know how you feel.